Skip to content

 Weather Factors

-Volatile weather patterns typical of early spring also impact bass behavior.
+Volatile weather patterns typical of early spring also impact bass behavior and ultimately have an effect on spring bass fishing.
 Heavy rains send muddy water gushing into reservoirs, this murky runoff is often considerably warmer than lake water and can draw bass surprisingly shallow.
 A cold front – typified by bluebird skies north winds and a sharp temperature drop – commonly follows spring rainstorms; here, bass will usually hold tight to rock and wood cover and remain there until conditions stabilize.

 • Squarebill crankbaits